-Find out about some of the issues when women with learning disability are invited for cervical screening tests.
+Find out about some of the issues women with learning disabilities face when they have a cervical screening test.

-Cervical screening is a way of preventing cancer by finding and treating early changes in the neck of the womb (cervix).
+Cervical screening is a way of preventing cancer by finding and treating abnormal cell changes in the neck of the womb (cervix).
 These changes could lead to cancer if left untreated.

 Who has cervical screening

 The NHS cervical screening programme invites women from ages 25 to 64 for cervical screening.
 Women aged 25 to 49 are invited every 3 years.
 After that, women are invited every 5 years until the age of 64.

 You need to be registered with a GP to get your screening invitations.

 Before the test it's very important that the woman has information about the test and what it involves.
 She (or her guardian) needs to be able to give consent to have the test.